espressif/esp-hosted/docs/MCU_based_host/Design.md

 - ESP firmware consistes of ESP-Hosted application and existing peripheral drivers from ESP-IDF repository.
 - ESP-Hosted application performs following activities:
 	- It implements SPI transport drivers.
-	- SPI trnasport driver establishes communication path between host and various functional blocks on ESP module (such as Wi-Fi, BT/BLE etc)
+	- SPI trnasport driver establishes communication path between host and various functional blocks on ESP peripheral (such as Wi-Fi, BT/BLE etc)
 	- ESP firmware also implements control interface commands which are used to control and configure Wi-Fi.
 	- Following components of ESP-IDF repository are used in this project:
 		- Wi-Fi driver